gethinlw/linkedGAN/README.md

 3. To raise awareness of GAN-generated images being used by [spies](https://www.theverge.com/2019/6/13/18677341/ai-generated-fake-faces-spy-linked-in-contacts-associated-press) and [scammers](https://twitter.com/peteskomoroch/status/1360874312681496585).

 ## How does it work?
 LinkedIn restricts their Profile Edit API to a small number of app partners, so this script works more like a bot, submitting requests to their AJAX API.
 Rather than use an API key it has to re-use cookies from an authenticated session (stored as a SecureString in AWS Systems Manager Parameter Store).
+I've had to do this instead of using LinkedIn's usual REST API because access to the Profile API is restricted to certain members of their developer programme.
 At some point I'll add the ability to refresh cookies.

 Steps:
 1. Retrieve image from https://thispersondoesnotexist.com